karpatkey/kpk-token/README.md

 The `transferAllowlisted` method indicates whether an address has been allowlisted or not.

-An allowlisted address is able to transfer and burn tokens by calling the `transfer` and `burn` methods, respectively, or or by having an approved spender (through the ERC20 `approve` method) call the `transferFrom` and `burnFrom` methods.
+An allowlisted address is able to transfer and burn tokens by calling the `transfer` and `burn` methods, respectively, or by having an approved spender (through the ERC20 `approve` method) call the `transferFrom` and `burnFrom` methods.

 #### Transfer allowance